All calculators

 How it works

 The calculator multiplies the room perimeter by the wall height to get total wall area, then multiplies by the number of coats.
-The paint needed is total area divided by coverage per liter.
-Formula: Liters = (Perimeter × Height × Coats) / Coverage per Liter.
-Paint is also shown in gallons (1 gallon = 3.785 liters).
-This gives you a reliable shopping estimate, though you may want to subtract area for doors and windows.
+The formula is: Liters = (Perimeter × Height × Coats) ÷ Coverage per Liter.

 Practical example